Autodesk uses BigPanda Event Enrichment Engine to accelerate ITOps

 Extraction:

-Autodesk is able to utilize its host naming convention to extract and create enrichment tags that provide information about the alert device, domain, device function, location and more.
-This provides an abundance of information for both correlating the alerts and understanding their context for root cause analysis, for example by correlating based on a common city tag value.
+Autodesk uses its host naming convention to extract and create enrichment tags.
+These tags give details about the alert device, its domain, function, location, and more.
+This gives a lot of information for linking alerts and understanding their context.
+For example, you can connect them using a common city tag value.

 Mapping:

-Autodesk application and topology maps are ingested by BigPanda and used to enrich alerts through dependency mapping that is fed into enrichment tables (CSV tables that define which tag to query and the resulting value – multiple maps can be created within a single environment).
+Autodesk applications and topology maps are taken in by BigPanda.
+They help improve alerts through dependency mapping.
+This mapping goes into enrichment tables.
+These tables are CSV files that show which tag to query and the resulting value.
+You can create multiple maps within one environment.
 This provides alerts with relevant topology context for better correlation.
-In the example below on the right – by detecting that all alerting apps are connected to a single VMWare storage that failed, their thousands of alerts are correlated into one single incident whose root cause is easily detected.
+In the example below on the right, all alerting apps are linked to one VMWare storage that failed.
+This means their thousands of alerts are combined into one single incident.
+The root cause of the problem is then easy to find.

 Composition:

-Composition enrichment allows the combining of several tag values to create a new tag value – such as a runbook URL which is created by combining a wiki base URL with the cluster type tag value and the check tag value.
-Autodesk uses the composition capability, among other things, to identify the team responsible for the alert by adding a CI type tag to the source tag.
+Composition enrichment lets you combine different tag values to make a new tag value.
+For example, you can create a runbook URL by merging a wiki base URL with the cluster type tag and the check tag.
+Autodesk uses the composition feature to find the team responsible for the alert.
+It does this by adding a CI type tag to the source tag.
 This allows the triggering of an automated notification through PagerDuty, and a relevant ticket opened in ServiceNow.

 These enrichment examples and others help Autodesk achieve amazing correlation and IT noise reduction of 95%!

-As you can probably understand from the examples above, BigPanda’s Event Enrichment Engine allows you to gradually grow your enrichment capabilities.
+You can see from the examples above.
+BigPanda’s Event Enrichment Engine helps you improve your skills over time.
 Start small, slowly adding data sources and enrichment methods to your alerts.
-As your correlations improve and your root cause analysis becomes more accurate (you’ll see this happen in our Unified Analytics reports), you’ll be able to substantially shorten your MTTR and improve your IT operations across the board.
+As your correlations improve, your root cause analysis will also get better.
+You will see these improvements in our Unified Analytics reports.
+This improvement will help you significantly reduce your MTTR and enhance your IT operations overall.
 To learn more visit our Event Enrichment Engine page on our website.